MARY WHITE MBE

 DONALD HUNT OBE

-An internationally known musician, it was Donald Hunt’s inspiration that led to the founding with Mary White of the Bromsgrove International Young Musicians’ Platform in 1981 whilst he was Artistic Director of the Bromsgrove Festival.
+An internationally renowned musician, it was Donald Hunt’s inspiration that led to the founding, with Mary White, of The Bromsgrove International Young Musicians’ Platform in 1981, whilst he was Artistic Director of the Bromsgrove Festival.

 His own career began as a chorister at Gloucester Cathedral.
 At the age of 17 in 1947 he was appointed assistant organist adviser, and over the next seven years his initial contact with the Three Choirs Festival gave him both experience in choral and orchestral work and contact with such luminaries as Finzi, Howells and Vaughan Williams.

-In retirement he has continued to champion Elgar’s music; in 2007 as artistic director and conductor of the 150th Elgar Anniversary celebration in Worcester and through his close association with the Elgar Foundation.
-In 2010 he conducted a special performance of Elgar’s Dream of Gerontius in Worcester Cathedral to celebrate the 50th anniversary of the Bromsgrove Festival.
-In addition he continues to work as a conductor, lecturer and composer/arranger.
-Of his many compositions the most recent is The ‘Joys of Christmas’ – anthems, carols and songs, which had its first performance in December 2010.
+He continued to champion Elgar’s music well into his retirement; in 2007 as artistic director and conductor of the 150th Elgar Anniversary celebration in Worcester and through his close association with the Elgar Foundation.
+In 2010, he conducted a special performance of Elgar’s Dream of Gerontius in Worcester Cathedral to celebrate the 50th anniversary of the Bromsgrove Festival.

 His honours include a Doctorate in Music from Leeds University, a Master of Arts degree from the University of Worcester and a Fellowship of the Royal School of Church Music.
 He was appointed OBE for services to British Music in the Queen’s Birthday Honours List of 1993.
-His hobbies still include gardening, poetry and the more stressful pastime of being a fan of Leeds United, Worcester Warriors and Worcestershire Country Cricket Club!
+In retirement he busied himself with musical research and writing as well as being interested in gardening and poetry.